alexander-labarge/BeskarOs/installer/README.md

 ## Overview

 Welcome to the BeskarOS v0.1.0-alpha release!
-This release is designed specifically for the Pixel 8 but is compatible with any Android device manufactured to run Android 8 or later, as this system image is a treble compliant (more info below).
+This release is designed specifically for the Pixel 8 but is compatible with any Android device manufactured to run Android 8 or later, as this system image is treble compliant (more info below).

 ## Included Files